andrewmatlock/Indux/docs/docs/plugins/resize.md

 ## Multi-Panel Layout

 Sibling elements of a resizable panel will be affected depending on its own styles.
-Give static siblings `flex: 1` (`flex-1` in Tailwind) to allow it to grow or shrink as required the resizing around it.
+Give static siblings `flex: 1` (`flex-1` in Tailwind) to allow it to grow or shrink as required by the resized elements around it.

 ::: frame
 <div class="row w-full max-w-full h-32">
     <div x-resize="{
         handles: ['end']
     }" class="w-32 min-w-[8rem] max-w-[20rem] p-4 bg-surface-3 border border-line">
-        Left panel
+        First panel
     </div>
     <div class="main-content flex-1 p-4 bg-surface-2 border-y border-line">
         Main content